 The above is King Rehoboam's last response to Jeroboam (and all Israel) when asked if he would reduce the incredibly heavy financial burden (i.e. taxes) placed on them by his father Solomon.
 His terse, defiant and foolish response served as a catalyst for the united Israelite kingdom to split in two.

-The above mocking words are King Sennacherib's last warnings to King Hezekiah of Judah.
+2Kings 19:10 are some of the mocking words and last warnings King Sennacherib gave to King Hezekiah of Judah.
 The mighty Assyrians, who were camped around the city (2Kings 19:35), threatened to destroy Jerusalem in 701 B.C.
 God's response to being labeled weak and a liar brought what is arguably the greatest military defeat of any human army up to that time.

 How complete was Assyria's defeat?
 The invisible Angel of the Lord, sent at night, killed the entire army of 185,000 troops so quickly that all died where they slept!
 The attack came without warning, with such speed, that not a single soldier was able to sound an alarm or cry for help.
 Even those in Jerusalem were not aware of what happened until dawn (2Kings 19:35).

 Assyria's empire-building war machine was not allowed to raise a single siege mound, or fire any arrows, or even raise a single shield against God's people (verse 32).